EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.headerCell.md

 ### imUtil.headerCell.getByKey

-get keyword value from an header in a cell format Package: @headCl Description: Given a 3 column cell array [Key, Val, Comment] search for a keyword name and return the sub header that
+get keyword value from an header in a cell format Package: @headCl Description: Given a 3 column cell array [Key, Val, Comment] search for a keyword name and return the sub header that contains the keyword.